Jim Clyburn saved Biden’s candidacy — and now has the president’s ear on Supreme Court picks

 But more-liberal members of the caucus and of Congress say they wish Clyburn would use his proximity to the president to push harder for left-of-center legislation, including on police reform and voting rights, and to pressure stubborn Democratic senators to upend the filibuster.

-But Clyburn blanched that he hasn’t done more than his part to push his party’s agenda, and said that the Democrats’ even split in the Senate is not something people should reasonably expect him to address.
+But Clyburn blanched at the suggestion that he hasn’t done more than his part to push his party’s agenda, and said that the Democrats’ even split in the Senate is not something people should reasonably expect him to address.

 “It’s a Senate thing.
 What the hell can I do about that?
 You want the bills passed in the House of Representatives?
 I’m the majority whip in the House.
 Every damn one of them passed the House,” Clyburn said.
 “If you’re going to blame any member of the Black Caucus … Cory Booker’s over there, so you can blame him.
 If the Senate passes [liberal legislation], I’ll have something to do with whether Joe Biden signs them.”
 Booker is a Democratic senator from New Jersey.